GaitASMS: Gait Recognition by Adaptive Structured Spatial Representation and Multi-Scale Temporal Aggregation: Experiments

 \textbf{Heatmap}.
 To better explain the effectiveness of our modules, the heatmaps on CASIA-B are shown in Fig.\ref{fig:heatmap}.
-In (b) and (c), it can be observed that ASRE with the edge-based attention mechanism can adaptively focus on the most discriminative edge dynamic features, especially on the leg and arm parts.
+In \(b_{1, 2}\) and \(c_{1, 2}\), it can be observed that ASRE with the edge-based attention mechanism can adaptively focus on the most discriminative edge dynamic features, especially on the leg and arm parts.
 As shown in the red and blue boxes in Fig.\ref{fig:heatmap}, even in cases of self-occlusion, limited short-term temporal information and the absence of hand contours, MSTA can still enrich the temporal information and obtain the complete heatmaps through the multi-scale temporal aggregation.
+For instance, in the first five columns of \(c_{2}\), it can be observed that even in the absence of arms, GaitASMS also effectively supplements the missing parts to address occlusion due to the presence of MSTA.
 These show that the proposed modules can indeed promote the learning of adaptive structured representations and the multi-scale aggregation of temporal features.

 \textbf{Performances on OUMVLP}.
 We also compare our methods with leading video-based approaches, including GEINet, GaitSet, GaitPart, GLN, and GaitGL.
 Table \ref{tab:label_3} summarizes the performance of these methods on the OU-MVLP dataset.
 The results indicate that our method outperforms the others, and achieves the highest accuracy in the majority of views, with an average accuracy of 89.9\%.
 It also shows that our method can be effectively applied to large-scale datasets.